 ©2016 Corbin Ball Associates

 Beacon technologies (small, digital “lighthouses” sending out signals that interact with mobile phone apps) are making headway for events.
-Companies such as DoubleDutch and Eventbase have been using this technology to automate event check-in, for networking, for wayfinding, location-aware polling, generating heat maps of crowd flow and a range of other tasks to improve the event experience for attendees.
+Companies such as DoubleDutch and Eventbase have been using this technology combined with smartphone to automate event check-in, for networking, for wayfinding, location-aware polling, generating heat maps of crowd flow and a range of other tasks to improve the event experience for attendees.

 This is where the next generation of beacon technology comes in – wearable two-way beacons.
 Each attendee wears the beacon (as a badge or as attached to the lanyard).
 The beacon is always transmitting its BLE (Bluetooth Low Energy) signal with a battery life of several days.
 With 100% of the event participants using it, this opens up many new capabilities.